kowyo/mgx-clone/docs/FRONTEND.md

 2. Add a minimal test file for important logic.
 3. Export the component from an index file if it should be part of the public surface.
 4. If the component needs styles, prefer Tailwind utilities or add a small module-level CSS file.

-## Contribution notes

-- Follow existing naming and file-organization conventions.
-- Keep PRs small and focused on a single concern: a new component, bug fix, or layout change.
-- Add a short entry in `CHANGELOG.md` or PR description describing the UX change.

 ## Developer experience